plasticityai/coldbrew/README.md

 Whatever you set the `EXPORT` variable to, is what the global variable named `MODULE_NAME` (the same `MODULE_NAME` from `coldbrew_settings.py`) will be set to in browsers or what will be exported in Node.js when `require()`-ing your library.

 ## Example Use Cases
 This [isn't the most efficient way](#benchmarks) to run code in a JavaScript.
 It is an interpreted language (Python), within another interpreted language (JavaScript).
-However, with the emitted `asm.js`/WebAssembly code from Emscripten, it actually runs fairly quickly.
-Emscripten can get fairly close to native machine code speeds, because browsers will compile WebAssembly or `asm.js` to machine code.
+However, with the emitted WebAssembly code from Emscripten, it actually runs fairly quickly.
+Emscripten can get fairly close to native machine code speeds, because browsers will compile WebAssembly to machine code.
 It would, of course, be better if you hand re-wrote your Python code for the browser.
 However, there are be a few legitimate cases where this library would be useful:

 1. An online demo for a Python library that makes it easy for people to quickly experiment with it in the browser / Node.js.